UCLA completes desert sweep with 81-76 win over Arizona

 The Bruins went up eight midway through the second half and held the Wildcats (9-3, 3-3) to one field goal over a key four-minute stretch late to remain alone atop the Pac-12.

+''We're a team that can still get better,'' UCLA coach Mick Cronin said. ''We've got a lot of guys on the improve and we've got different guys that are making plays for us.''

+Arizona had been on a roll, completing a road sweep of the Washington schools last week.
+The Wildcats are now searching for answers after following up a home loss to Southern California on Thursday with another close defeat to UCLA.

-James Akinjo had 25 points and eight assists to lead Arizona after missing all of his nine shots in a loss to Southern California on Thursday.
+James Akinjo had 25 points and eight assists to lead Arizona after missing all of his nine shots against USC.

+''We are a horrible defensive team,'' Arizona coach Sean Miller said. ''We played against two very good teams, but that's who you judge yourself against.
+This team has some great moments on offense ... but we can't get the value out of that because we have no answer on defense.''

 Two of the Pac-12's top offensive teams played like it in their first of two meetings this season.